-Once the corporation chooses a grouping under these rules, it must continue using that grouping in later tax years unless a material change in the facts and circumstances makes that grouping clearly inappropriate.
+Once the corporation chooses a grouping under these rules, it must continue using that grouping in later tax years unless either:

+- The corporation determines that the original grouping was clearly inappropriate; or - A material change in the facts and circumstances makes that grouping clearly inappropriate.

-The IRS may regroup the activities if the grouping fails to reflect one or more appropriate economic units and one of the primary purposes of the grouping is to avoid the passive activity limitations.
+The IRS may regroup the corporation's activities if any of the activities resulting from the corporation's groupings is not an appropriate economic unit and one of the primary purposes of the grouping (or failure to regroup as required under Regulations section 1.469-4(e)) is to avoid the underlying purposes of the passive activity rules.